JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 ## Acquiring Authentication Tokens

-PkgAuthentication is designed to assist the user in acquiring authentication tokens by performing an interactive, browser-base authentication flow.
+PkgAuthentication is designed to assist the user in acquiring authentication tokens by performing an interactive, browser-based authentication flow.

-To start an authentication flow, the following information is necessary to know which URL to request the token from:
+The following information is necessary to start the authentication flow, to know which URL to request the token from:

 * `pkg_server`: the package server URL; i.e. the value that is used (and generally automatically determined from) the `JULIA_PKG_SERVER` environment variable.
-* `auth_suffix`: specifies an additional URL suffix to append to the `pkg_server` URL to form authentication URLs.
+* `auth_suffix`: specifies an additional URL suffix to append to the `pkg_server` URL to form the authentication URLs.
 This defaults to `/auth`.

 ### Notational Conventions